abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 In monastic life, it’s important to recognize and respect other people’s boundaries.
-In this case, if I had been more sensitive, I would have considered whether my cleaning and reorganizing the stores room would affect my friends feelings by impinging on his role and duties as the stores monk.
+In this case, if I had been more sensitive, I would have considered whether my cleaning and reorganizing the stores room would have affected my friends feelings by impinging on his role and duties as the stores monk.
 If I felt something should be done differently, it might have been better to have kept that to myself.
 It can be difficult for the stores monk if all of us expresses our opinions about the way he should manage his job.
 Or I might have waited until he returned, approached him, and asked if there was anything I could do to help.
 Then if he’d said something like, “Yes, what did you have in mind?” it might